 It’s good to have this rule as well, but don’t stress if you don’t.
 When you send an email, Klaviyo will automatically exclude unsubscribed and suppressed users from your send.
 This rule is only here to make sure your segment accurately reflects the number of email addresses you can send to.
 Not including it will not allow you to send to unsubscribed and suppressed users, Klaviyo does not allow this.

-You then click “Create a Segment” on the bottom right corner of the page and Klayivo will calculate the segment for you.
+You then click “Create a Segment” on the bottom right corner of the page and Klaviyo will calculate the segment for you.

 Firstly, when you create a campaign, consider whether the content you’re creating is relevant to all of your subscribers, or just a subset.
 If it’s just a subset, make a segment.
 On the other hand, if you’re having trouble coming up with content ideas, making some segments can help trigger ideas for campaigns.
 For example, you have a lot of customers who haven’t bought in a while.
 You may consider sending an offer or making a segment of people who have bought but haven’t bought one particular product before.
 These customers may not be aware of this particular product and this is an opportunity to promote it to them.